 Removing Old Fillings: What To Expect

 The process to remove metal fillings is relatively simple.
 First, Dr. Grapevine will take diagnostic images of the tooth to ensure that the remaining structure is healthy and will not be adversely affected by removing amalgam fillings.
 Once the metal filling is removed, the dentist can replace it with composite fillings or porcelain fillings depending on your situation.
+In most cases, your old tooth filling can be removed and your new one placed during a single visit to our Plano, TX dentist office.

 Dr. Grapevine uses the Isolite system for many general dentistry procedures including dental fillings.
 This revolutionary dental device provides a unique, shadowless illumination inside the mouth.